rosedu/techblog/_posts/2012-09-18-from-0-to-cryptography.markdown

 cryptography:

 *You and your roommate, both use the same key to lock/unlock the door of your house.
-Thus you share the same key to secure the room.
+Thus, you share the same key to secure the room.
 It is true that your roommate could have a copy of your key so he can join the room when you are at work or vice-versa.*